Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Solutions in the model

 \section{Solutions in the $k=3$ model}

-In this section, we will discuss marginal deformations of solutions in the $k=3$ model with $J=1/2$ boundary conditions.
-In \cite{KudrnaWZW}, we found two real solutions this model, a 0-brane and a B-brane (which is a symmetry-breaking boundary state \cite{WZW B-branes}), so we will analyze marginal deformations of these solutions.
-Many properties of solutions in the $k=3$ model are similar to the $k=2$ model results, so our analysis will be more brief and we will focus on differences between $k=2$ and $k=3$ solutions.
+In this section, we discuss marginal deformations of solutions in the $k=3$ model with $J=1/2$ boundary conditions.
+In \cite{KudrnaWZW}, we found two real solutions this model, a 0-brane and a B-brane (which is a symmetry-breaking boundary state \cite{WZW B-branes}).
+We analyze marginal deformations of these solutions up to level 12.
+Many properties of solutions in the $k=3$ model are similar to the $k=2$ model, so our analysis will be more brief and we will focus on differences between $k=2$ and $k=3$ solutions.